Each regular season match consists of two equal halves of 20 minutes.

-Distance: For all of the above, except goal clearances, opponents may not be closer to the ball than 16 feet.
+Distance: For all of the above, except goal clearances and kickoffs, opponents may not be closer to the ball than 16 feet.

 Ceiling: If the ball hits the ceiling or other object, the team that did not touch the ball last restarts play with a kickin from the nearest point on the touchline.

 Indirect Free Kicks: When a player plays in a dangerous manner, impedes an opponent (without playing the ball), prevents the goalkeeper from releasing the ball with their hands or commits any offence for which play is stopped to caution or eject a player.

 Direct Free Kicks: When a player kicks or attempts to kick an opponent, jumps at an opponent, charges at an opponent, strikes or attempts to strike an opponent, pushes an opponent, holds an opponent, spits at an opponent or handles the ball deliberately.

 Yellow Card / Caution: The offending player is shown a yellow card.
 Coaches are encouraged to remove the offending player from the match at this time.
 If a player earns two yellow cards in a match, they are shown a red card.
 If a player earns three single yellow cards during any league session (including friendlies), they are suspended for one game.

 Red Card / Ejection: The offending player must leave match and facility.
 The offending team plays down for two minutes unless scored upon before the two-minute penalty expires.
 The offending player serves a minimum one-match suspension.
 Any player that earns two red cards during a league session will be suspended for the remainder of the season, including playoffs.